fatihozoral/DSA210-MARTI-PROJ/README.md

   * Time Saved Using Scooters
   * Cost Analysis of Scooter Usage
   * Walking vs. Scooter Comparisons
-6-Findings

-7-Limitations
+6-Limitations

 ## Motivation

 Transportation is an essential part of daily life, and finding efficient ways to travel can have significant impacts on both time and money.
 With Martı scooters becoming a popular mode of transportation in urban areas, this project aims to analyze whether using scooters instead of walking is a cost-efficient and time-saving option.
 The goal is to quantify the time saved by using scooters and evaluate the associated financial costs.
+I will try to prove "Martı scooter usage reduced my daily transportation time but proved to be a more expensive option compared to walking."

 ## Data Source
 I am using two primary data sources: